zyz314/bionemo-framework-From-NVIDIA/sub-packages/bionemo-scdl/README.md

-# SCDL: Single Cell Data Loading for Scalable Training of Single Cell Foundation Models
+# Bionemo-scdl: Single Cell Data Loading for Scalable Training of Single Cell Foundation Models.

 ## Package Overview

-SCDL provides an independent pytorch-compatible dataset class for single cell data with a consistent API.
-This can be run independently from bionemo.
+Bionemo-scdl provides an independent pytorch-compatible dataset class for single cell data with a consistent API.
+Bionemo-scdl is developed and maintained by NVIDIA.
+This package can be run independently from bionemo.
 It improves upon simple AnnData-based dataset classes in the following ways:

 - A consistent API across input formats that is promised to be consistent across package versions.
 - Improved performance when loading large datasets.